-A number of Postgraduate Research Studentships are available within the School of Electronics Electrical Engineering and Computer Science for home, EU and international students enrolling in 2018.
+A number of Postgraduate Research Studentships are available within the School of Electronics Electrical Engineering and Computer Science for home and EU students enrolling in 2019.

-Further information on potential projects which may be successful for an award are listed below.
+Further information on potential projects which may be successful for an award can be obtained on our website

 Please note that not all projects are subject to internal QUB funding.